 Adopted in 2022, the Plan provides data and context to guide future design and improvements in the downtown core area, which is bordered by Galena and Granite Streets to the north and south, and from Madison Avenue to the Frisco Bay Marina to the east and west.
 This was followed by preliminary design plans for Granite Street.
+Complete Streets work will begin on Granite Street in 2026, and on Galena Street when funding becomes available.

-SUSTAINABLITY TOOLKIT
+SUSTAINABILITY TOOLKIT